Teaching and learning responsibility payments

-A TLR payment may only be made to a teacher who is accountable for a significant, specified responsibility that is:
+A TLR1 or TLR2 payment may only be made to a teacher who is accountable for a significant, specified responsibility.

-The TLR payment should be for a sustained responsibility in the context of the school's structure needed to ensure continued delivery of high-quality teaching and learning.
+The TLR1 or TLR2 payment should be for a sustained responsibility in the context of the school's structure needed to ensure continued delivery of high-quality teaching and learning.

 b. requires the exercise of a teacher's professional skills and judgement leading, developing and enhancing the teaching practice of others

-c. having accountability for leading, managing and developing a subject or curriculum area or pupil development across the curriculum
+c. requires the teacher to lead, manage and develop a subject or curriculum area or pupil development across the curriculum

 In addition, TLR1 post must also have line management responsibility for a significant number of people.